frictionlessdata/frictionless-py/docs/guides/validating-data.md

 Tabular data validation is a process of identifying tabular problems that have place in your data for further correction.
 Let's explore how Frictionless helps to achieve these tasks using an invalid data table example:

+> Download [`capital-invalid.csv`](https://raw.githubusercontent.com/frictionlessdata/frictionless-py/master/data/capital-invalid.csv) and put into the `data` folder to reproduce the examples

 ```bash title="CLI"
 cat data/capital-invalid.csv